 - FedEx Overnight + FedEx 2-Day shipments are also offered at cost.

 - Tracking information will be automatically provided upon shipment.

 If you’re not 100% satisfied with your purchase, send it back within 30 days for a refund.

 For returns to be processed, products must be in an unused and “as-new” condition as well as in their complete & original packaging.
 Used, worn or damaged items may result in the denial of a return.
 Refund payments are credited back to the original payment method — or store credit can be issued upon request.
 You may incur a 20% restocking fee if you’re wanting to return a grill that’s been used or cooked on.
 Please note, for international returns or shipments outside the contiguous United States, customers are responsible for their own return shipping costs.

-Please email customer support at Hello@NomadGrills.com for assistance there.
+Please email customer support at Hello@NomadGrills.com for any assistance.

 Do you ship internationally?

 Yes, we ship grills globally!
 We use FedEx International and currently offer discounted rates of $100 or less on outbound costs (to send by air freight) and to most spots on the globe.